pbrianmackey/bdd-angular/README.md

 # Other

-Complex setups may require [using a webpack preprocessor](https://github.com/badeball/cypress-cucumber-preprocessor/tree/master/example)
-and [webpack polyfills for node](https://github.com/Richienb/node-polyfill-webpack-plugin)
+Complex setups may require [using a webpack preprocessor](https://github.com/badeball/cypress-cucumber-preprocessor/tree/master/example) in cypress.config.ts and [webpack polyfills for node](https://github.com/Richienb/node-polyfill-webpack-plugin)